NotArobase/Voyager/README.md

 # Datamine Analysis Commands

-This document explains the execution commands for each analysis script (`test1.py` through `test10.py`), their logic, and how to use them.
+This document explains the execution commands for each analysis script, their logic, and how to use them.

 ---